Dan Williams, Greg Morgansen, John Rosensteel, Hazel Barrett, Cheri Davidson, Sheri Philips, Vicki Laubach, Chad Charvat, Ron Gullberg, Pat Bojinoff

 How are Elders selected?

 Our Elder Board is open to both men and women who meet the qualifications outlined above.
 While this is not a core doctrine, we take the scriptures very seriously and believe they lead to the full integration of both men and women in ministry.
+The creation narrative paints a picture of equality; Jesus himself elevated women well beyond the cultural status they were given at the time.
+From Acts onward we see the Holy Spirit empowering men and women with the spiritual gift of leadership.

 We understand 1 Timothy 3 and Titus 1 to be descriptive rather than prescriptive; meaning, the apostle Paul was describing particular situations with the church in Ephesus and Crete, rather than prescribing a simple checklist.
 The original social dynamics of Paul's house churches cannot be forgotten.